CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 2.2 Git for literature reviews
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-leveraging the transparent collaboration model of git for the entire literature review process

-Versioning and collaboration principles
+TODO: the following senctence needs improvements Leveraging the transparent collaboration model of git for the entire literature review process.
+Versioning and collaboration principles:

 .. - CoLRev builds on git as the most capable collaborative versioning system currently available.
 .. - Git was originally developed as a distributed versioning system for (software) source code.
 The collaborative development of software code (semi-structured data) resembles scientific research processes (especially when analyses are implemented in Python or R scripts) and git has been an integral part of the reproducible research movement.
 A particular strength of git is its capability to merge different versions of a repository.

-- One benefit of building on git is that CoLRev has the full flexibility of `distributed workflow setups <TODO:ADD_LINK>`_ built in.
+- One benefit of building on git is that CoLRev has the full flexibility of `distributed workflow setups <TODO:ADD_LINK>`_ built in
 - Git is used most effectively for line-based versioning of text-files.
-Visualizing changes is more demanding for structured data (csv) and impossible for binaries (e.g., Word documents).
+Visualizing changes is more demanding for structured data (csv) and impossible for binaries (e.g., Word documents)
-- A missing element in git-based literature reviews is a "workflow engine" that operates a shared model of the review steps and thereby enables collaboration.
+- A missing element in git-based literature reviews is a "workflow engine" that operates a shared model of the review steps and thereby enables collaboration
 - A commit corresponds to an individual processing step
 - Version-history  (explicitly show where flexibility is needed - data extraction/analysis) - also mention git history (principles), commit messages, collaboration principles (local IDs)
 - Pre-commit hooks advantage: the versioning system takes care of it (regardless of whether researchers or algorithms edit the content).
 We should use the hooks to avoid commits of broken states (untraceable changes).
 The hooks should exercise relatively strict control because not all authors of a review may be familiar with git/all principles of the review_template.
-For experts, it is always possible to override the hooks (--no-verify).
+For experts, it is always possible to override the hooks (--no-verify)
 - **Currently**: One-branch principle (do not consider branching in the pipeline
 - Commits should correspond to manual vs. automated contributions.
 They should reflect the degree to which checking is necessary.
 For instance, it makes sense to split the merging process into separate commits (the automated/identical ones and the manual ones)
 - Git versions should be frequent but also well thought-through and checked/reviewed